baravdish/baravdish.github.io/_posts/2025-08-23-deeplearning-project-VisionTransformer-part1.md

 endif()
 ```

-As you might noticed I had to setup a manual configuration of ONNX because find_package() didn't really find the correct libs since it kept looking in wrong directories.
+As you might have noticed I had to set up a manual configuration of ONNX because find_package() didn't really find the correct libs since it kept looking in wrong directories.

 I use Ninja to build the system.